gerbera/gerbera/doc/transcoding.rst

 Accepting Or Proxying Online Content
 ------------------------------------

-With MediaTomb it is possible to add items that are not pointing to local content, but to online resources.
+With Gerbera it is possible to add items that are not pointing to local content, but to online resources.
 It can be an mp3 stream, a YouTube video or some photos stored on the web.
 In case that the online media is stored in a format that is not supported by your player, you can use transcoding to convert it.
 Some transcoding applications, like VLC, handle online content pretty well, so you can give a URL directly to the transcoder and it will handle the data download itself.
 You